DataDog/dd-trace-js/benchmark/sirun/encoding/README.md

-This test sends a single trace 10000 times to the encoder.
+This test sends a single trace many times to the encoder.
 Each trace is pre-formatted (as the encoder requires) and consists of 30 spans with the same content in each of them.
 The IDs are all randomized.
 A null writer is provided to the encoder, so writing operations are not included here.